 Successful proposals will target news innovation in one or more of the key areas of innovation listed under Fellowship Criteria below.
 Proposals should outline Fellowships that include multiple, complementary projects.
 They should clearly state how each of the projects will help to measurable results for newsrooms, journalists and society.
 We will not consider proposals that simply offer training to journalists or teach students.
 We are not likely to consider proposals that need substantial fundraising during the Fellowship to achieve their objectives.

-Before submitting an application, all candidates should read our program overview and criteria below to ensure proper understanding of the program and submission of a strong application.
+Before submitting a proposal, all candidates should read our program overview and criteria below to ensure proper understanding of the program and submission of a strong idea.

 Applications, CVs and resumes must be in English.
 Relevant work samples or supporting material for project proposals may be in the applicant’s native language.
 To become a Fellow, professional proficiency in English is required.

-ICFJ will review applications in a timely fashion and contact a selection of candidates for interview(s) based on their fit and strength of their proposal.
+When applications are open, ICFJ will review proposals in a timely fashion and contact a selection of candidates for interview(s) based on their fit and strength of their idea.
 ICFJ may also contact potential partners regarding the fit and proposal strength.
 All references will be contacted for those candidates that advance.

 ICFJ will offer the Fellowship in writing to the candidate deemed to have the best fit and strongest proposal.
 In the event that that offer is accepted, ICFJ will work with the accepting candidate to identify an appropriate start date for the Fellowship.
 All Fellows must sign a contract with ICFJ that details the terms of the Fellowship and agreement with ICFJ.
 ICFJ will lead an in-person or virtual orientation that explains the program policies and works with the Fellow to design the initial Fellowship plan.

-For any questions about the application process, please contact Program Assistant Luisa Pires Luciano, firstname.lastname@example.org.
+For any questions about the application process, please contact Director Maggie Farley, email@example.com

 The ICFJ Knight Fellowships are designed to instill a culture of news innovation and experimentation worldwide.
 Fellows primarily work with newsrooms to seed new ideas and services that deepen coverage, expand news delivery and engage citizens with the ultimate goal to improve people’s lives.
 They work in key areas of innovation such as newsroom transformation, entrepreneurship and business models, technology creation and adoption, diverse voices in news, investigative reporting, digital security and specialized reporting on health, gender and development.
 Each project should be designed to ensure that the impacts and achievements last beyond the Fellowship.
 Fellowships are typically a minimum of one year, and may be extended by ICFJ depending on funding and the opportunity for greater impact.
 Fellowship projects must produce measurable results.